jazzband/django-mongonaut/README.rst

 This Project is Being Moved to Jazzband
 =======================================

-`@garrypolley`_ and I have agreed to move this project to the `@jazzband`_ organization.
+In late 2015 `@garrypolley`_ and I agreed to move this project to the `@jazzband`_ organization.
 Since we've both been off MongoDB for several years, maintaining this project ourselves no longer makes sense.
 By handing this to Jazzband, we are:

 .. _`@garrypolley`: https://github.com/garrypolley
 .. _`@jazzband`: https://github.com/jazzband

 1. Putting the project in a place where it will be maintained and extended.
 2. Removes the time and effort needed to continue to accept and manage pull requests for a project we no longer wish to maintain but has a somewhat active user base.

-Until then, if you decide to use this project, be forewarned that support and patches will not be forthcoming at this time.
-Why?

-1. The maintainers of this project are no longer working professionally with MongoDB.
-2. The maintainers of this project have to triage their open source time to projects that they use on a regular basis, or are paid to maintain.

-If you want to pay the maintainers of this project to support it again, please contact @pydanny and/or @garrypolley.
-If you want to join the maintenance team to bring it back to life, please contact @pydanny.

 About
 =====